 - Odyssey Online

 Each year we successfully place graduates in the Columbia Publishing Course and NYU's Summer Publishing Institute.
-In fact, all three students from the Class of 2017 who applied to Columbia's program, the most prestigious program in the country, were accepted.
+All five students from the Class of 2019 who applied to Columbia's program, the most prestigious program in the country, were accepted.

 Flexible Skills for Any Field